 President, Sinai Hospital

 .
 Perry brings a wealth of experience in inpatient and outpatient operations, strategic planning, construction, government affairs, clinical services, facilities, property management, capital deployment, marketing and human resources to her position.
-This knowledge and capability translates into exemplary care for patients.
+This is more than just an impressive array of experience – it translates into exemplary care for patients.

-Before coming to Sinai Hospital, Perry served as senior vice president and chief operating officer of Mount Sinai Medical Center in Miami Beach, Florida.
-This 672-bed, not-for-profit independent academic medical center has two campuses, including the main hospital and one large satellite center with a free-standing emergency department, cancer institute, imaging, free-standing cardiac catheterization laboratory and physician offices.
+Before coming to Sinai Hospital, Perry served as senior vice president and chief operating officer of Mount Sinai Medical Center in Miami Beach, Fl.
+This 672-bed, not-for-profit, independent academic medical center has two campuses, including the main hospital and one large satellite center with a free-standing emergency department, cancer institute, imaging, free-standing cardiac catheterization laboratory and physician offices.
 Perry worked to successfully position Mount Sinai Medical Center as a regional referral leader in a very competitive market.

-Best Hospitals for geriatrics; it also participated in vital National Institutes of Health funded research in cancer, cardiology, Alzheimer’s disease and pulmonary medicine.
+Best Hospitals for geriatrics; it also participated in vital National Institutes of Health−funded research in cancer, cardiology, Alzheimer’s disease and pulmonary medicine.
 These efforts have made significant advancements in immediate and long-term patient care.